rgyoung6/DBTCShinyTutorial/README.md

 The side panel of DBTCShiny contains three additional options.
 The first option, DBTC Tools conatins all of the main high-throughput processing functions of DBTCSHiny and this is the section where we will first start.
 Once DBTC Tools is clicked it will show a page with the 8 tabs for the main functions of DBTCShiny.
 The first tab is the Dada tab and this is where our tutorial will begin (See image below).

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/9464aa34-f19b-4380-a3de-3d801b7dad24)

+Finally, before moving on be sure that you have the data downloaded and stored on your local machine (see here if unsure [Data](#data)).

 ([Back to Top](#table-of-contents))